• Skip to primary navigation

 As such, we recommend adding this ingredient gradually as you prepare a dish.

-• Key Characteristics: Scotch Bonnet peppers have a similar heat level and flavor profile to habanero peppers.
-They offer a fruity and vibrant taste, making them an excellent substitute for those seeking a similar experience.
+• Key Characteristics: Scotch Bonnet peppers have a similar heat level and flavor to habanero peppers.
+They offer a fruity and bright taste, making them an excellent substitute for those seeking a similar experience.

 • Proper Ratio: Use an equal amount of Scotch Bonnet Peppers as a substitute for habanero peppers.
 Adjust the quantity based on your recipe requirements.